adamripley98/nalda/README.md

 - [X] Home page needs to have other ways of sorting: most popular, by category, by author?, etc
 - [X] Side Nav Bar should close once an option is clicked
 - [X] Nav bar should only show name and location when a user is logged in
-- [ ] Make it easier for an admin to enter hours (some sort of autofill)
 - [ ] Icons for all amenities
 - [X] Get rid of article reducer
 - [X] Style nav bar so it looks okay when no user is logged in (no user or location)